The Fibonacci sequence is a series of numbers that describe the natural world and are used in technical analysis to plot stock chart patterns.

 What is Fibonacci in trading?

-Fibonacci in trading is the use of sequences to predict stock prices.
+Fibonacci trading involves using sequences to predict stock prices.
 Fibonacci sequences are a series of numbers, each the sum of the previous two.
-This can be used to predict support and resistance levels for stocks.
+This can be used to predict stock support and resistance levels.

 Why use Fibonacci sequences in trading?